taraldv/Enigma/README.md

-# Enigma
+# Enigma-I emulation
-For oblig i DCS3101
+For obligatory assignment in DCS3101 - Introduction to Cybersecurity